tunchunairarko/speaker-lightboard/README.md

 # Speaker lightboard
-Speaker lightboard is a small app that can be used to highlight a speaking person in a panel
+Speaker lightboard is a small app that can be used to highlight a person/image in a panel

 Just press the mapped key for each of the photos and the photos will be unblurred.
 The number of photos can be adjusted ranges from 1 to 5